Join the rewards club for food lovers and unlock rewards

 Close up image of a large black turkey in a field

-What did we eat before turkey on Christmas day?
+What did we eat on Christmas day before turkey?

 For much of British history, food eaten at Christmas was very similar to food eaten at other feasts and celebrations.
-Medieval monks would celebrate by spending money on rare and expensive spices, to add to their pies, fish and offal.
+Mediaeval monks would celebrate by spending money on rare and expensive spices, to add to their pies, fish and offal.
 Before the arrival of turkey, boar was a particularly popular option.
-Stuffed boar’s heads were served as a Christmas centrepiece in England from the medieval period right up until Tudor times.
-In the medieval period, pottage - a thick stew - would be served in a trencher in wealthy households at special occasions, including Christmas.
+Stuffed boar’s heads were served as a Christmas centrepiece in England from the mediaeval period right up until Tudor times.
+During this period, pottage - a thick stew - would be served in a trencher in wealthy households at special occasions, including Christmas.
 A trencher was a hollowed out loaf of stale bread which would be filled with pottage or other meaty stews.

 How many people actually eat turkey on Christmas day in the UK?